zellwk/zellwk.com/src/posts/2020-03-18-element-focus-vs-aria-activedescendant.md

 There is only one reliable method for managing focus: `element.focus` + roving `tabindex`.

 Don't use `aria-activedescendant`.
 It doesn't work on `grid` and `combobox` with Voiceover.
-I did not know how `aria-activedescendant` works with other composite widgets since I didn't test them.
+I don't know how `aria-activedescendant` works with other composite widgets since I didn't test them.
 If you decide to use `aria-activedescendant`, make sure you test your code with screen readers before putting it into production.

 I don't see the benefits of using `aria-activedescendant` since the amount of code required for `element.focus` + roving `tabindex` is similar to the amount of code required for `aria-activedescendant`.

 After my experiments, I can't help but think `aria-activedescendant` is poop (just like how Heydon Pickering considers `aria-controls` [poop]()).
+Of course, if I'm wrong about my conclusions, please reach out and educate me!
+Thanks!

 [1]:	https://www.w3.org/TR/wai-aria-1.1/#widget_roles "WAI ARIA Widget roles"
 [2]:	https://www.w3.org/TR/wai-aria-1.1/#aria-activedescendant "WAI ARIA spec"